 Andrew McCarthy wrote for the National Review that:

 “The Obama administration, like the Bush administration, had touted Qaddafi as a key counterterrorism ally against rabidly anti-American jihadists in eastern Libya.
 Nevertheless, Secretary Clinton led the policy shift in which our government changed sides in Libya — shifting support to the Muslim Brotherhood and its allies, just as Mrs. Clinton had urged shifting U.S. support to the Muslim Brotherhood in Egypt.
 In Libya, this included arming “rebels,” who naturally included a heavy concentration of jihadists.”

 “But… you support democracy in the Middle East, don’t you”?

 I guess we can tell the Africans currently being sold in open slave markets in Libya how it’s their fault that the democracy, that we created a vacuum for, never materialized.

-We would check our own example (See “Why Arabs Don’t Trust America”) and ensure we, in our respective nations, are adhering to our own values; that we are living the examples of free speech, individual liberty, and tolerance that would provide the “city on a hill” example for others to follow.
+We would check our own example (See “Why Arabs Don’t Trust America”) and ensure we, in our respective nations, are even adhering to our own values to begin with; that we are living the examples of free speech, individual liberty, and tolerance that would provide the “city on a hill” example for others to follow.

-But that’s not why we want the Assad government out.
-If only that was the real reason.
+But that’s not why we want the Assad government out – if only that were the real reason.

 If only we were as noble as we actually believe ourselves to be, risking life and treasure for the good of mankind.
 If spreading democracy really were our aim, why stop with Libya or Syria?